| [Top] | [Contents] | [Index] | [ ? ] |

 longer axis will fit.

-Dynamic zooming can be done with function orditkplot.
-You can
+Dynamic zooming can be done with function orditkplot

 formats, or you can export the graph object back to R and use